The City of Victoria has six grant programs.

 Strategic Plan Grants are awarded annually by Council through a competitive process and are for eligible organizations working on a project or program that supports the actions and outcomes of the City of Victoria's 2015-2018 Strategic Plan Objectives.

-The intake for this grant program will close January 31, 2017 which will allow for an external grant review committee to assess each application and make recommendations to Council consideration of approval for the application in Spring 2017 and payment of approved grants in early July 2017.
+The intake for this grant program closed January 31, 2017 which will allow for an external grant review committee to assess each application and make recommendations to Council consideration of approval for the application in Spring 2017 and payment of approved grants in early July 2017.

 For 2017, Council has made changes to the Strategic Plan Grant Policy to have all eligible applications reviewed by an external grant review committee who will make recommendations to Council for approval.
 This review process is new to 2017 and the formal grant review process is still in development.
 The 2017 intake will be a pilot year and all eligible applicants should be prepared to provide further information to the committee if required.